How to apply

 Application process

-Candidates will undergo a two-steps application procedure encompassing a phase of a pre-proposal submission (open to all) and a phase of full proposal submission (accessible to shortlisted applicants from the first stage).
+Candidates will undergo a two-steps application procedure encompassing a phase of a pre-proposal (open to all) and a phase of full proposal (accessible to shortlisted applicants from the first stage).

-Each candidate must submit a max 3 A4 pages letter of intent focusing on the scientific proof of concept of the research project and attach a relevant core bibliography and short CV information.
+Each candidate must submit a letter of intent of max 3 A4 pages focusing on the scientific proof of concept of the research project and attach a relevant core bibliography and short CV information.

-The pre-proposal must be submitted electronically in English using the online application system no later than April 3rd 2023 midnight, Brussels time (this is a strict deadline).
+The pre-proposal must be submitted electronically in English using the online application system no later than April 20th, 2026 midnight, CET (this is a strict deadline).
 A PDF version of the pre-proposal form is available here for information.
 This document only aims at providing an overview of the different sections.
 It should not be used to submit an application.

-A « save and continue » module allows the applicants to quit the system and to come back working on their application at a later stage.
-Once the applicants quit the system, an automatic e-mail is sent to their e-mail address with a link to return to their application form.
+A ‘Save and continue’ module allows applicants to leave the system and return later.
+When they exit the system, an email is sent to them with a link to access their application form again.

 All pre-proposals will be checked to ensure that all eligibility criteria are met before being processed to the evaluation stage.

-A shortlist of applicants will be invited on June 7th, 2023 to submit a full proposal with comprehensive information on all aspects of the research project, bibliography, and CV.
+A shortlist of applicants will be invited early June 2026 to submit a full proposal with comprehensive information on all aspects of the research project, bibliography, and CV.

-The full proposal must be submitted electronically in English using the online application system no later than July 10th, 2023, midnight, Brussels time (this is a strict deadline).
-A PDF version of the full proposal form is available here for information.
+The full proposal must be submitted electronically in English using the online application system no later than July 6th, 2026 (midnight CET).
+This is a strict deadline).
+A PDF version of the full proposal form is available here.
 This document only aims at providing an overview of the different sections.
 It should not be used to submit an application.

-A « save and continue » module allows the applicants to quit the system and to come back working on their application at a later stage.
-Once the applicants quit the system, an automatic e-mail is sent to their e-mail address with a link to return to their application form.
+A ‘Save and continue’ module allows applicants to leave the system and return later.
+When they exit the system, an email is sent to them with a link to access their application form again.

 All full proposals will be checked to ensure that all eligibility criteria are met before being processed to the evaluation stage.